AndreTeixeira1998/overleafwiki/Upgrading-Containers.md

 ### Upgrade process

-To use the new docker container stop and remove the currently running ShareLaTeX container:
+To use the new docker container stop and remove the currently running Overleaf container:

 ```
 $ docker stop sharelatex
 $ docker rm sharelatex
 ```

-Start a new container with the updated version of ShareLaTeX (to upgrade to version 1.2.0 for example):
+Start a new container with the updated version of Sharelatex/Overleaf (to upgrade to version 1.2.0 for example):

 ```
 $ docker run -d -v ~/sharelatex_data:/var/lib/sharelatex --name=sharelatex sharelatex/sharelatex:1.2.0